contact4manoj/BOADemos/Readme.txt

 	NOTE: Startup Project should be selected correctly, and PM Console Project should match the same.
 	a.
 Add-Migration <name>
 	b.
 Update-Database
+--- Steps of OWIN Identity Management
+7. Add the Nuget Packages:
+		Microsoft.AspNetCore.Identity.EntityFrameworkCore		(same as EF.SqlServer nuget package)
+		Microsoft.AspNetCore.Identity.UI						(same as EF.SqlServer nuget package)
+8. Add the custom IdentityUser model (BankingUser)
+9. Changed the ApplicationDbContext base class from "DbContext" to "IdentityDbContext<BankingUser>"
+10. Configure Program.cs to register the IdentityServices using the custom User model.

 EF Migration Commands
 	Add-Migration